Bhai Mati Das

 Bhai Mati Das (Punjabi: ਭਾਈ ਮਤੀ ਦਾਸ; died 11 November 1675; also known as Dewan Mati Dasa), along with his younger brother Bhai Sati Das were martyrs of early Sikh history.
 Bhai Mati Das, Bhai Dayala, and Bhai Sati Das were executed at a kotwali (police-station) in the Chandni Chowk area of Delhi, under the express orders of Emperor Aurangzeb just before the martyrdom of Guru Tegh Bahadur.
-Bhai Mati Das was executed by being bound between two pillars and cut in two.
+Bhai Mati Das was executed by being bound between two pillars and sawed in two.

 Biography

 Birth

 Bhai Mati Das belonged to a (Saraswat) Mohyal Brahmin family of the Chhibber clan.
 He lived in the ancient village of Karyala, about ten kilometres from Chakwal on the road to the Katas Raj Temples in the Jhelum District in the Punjab region of Pakistan.
 Bhai Sati Das was his younger brother.
 Bhai Mati Das was the son of Hira Nand, a disciple of Guru Har Gobind, under whom he had fought in many battles and was a great warrior.
 Hira Nand was the grandson of Lakhi Das, the son of the Bhai Praga, who was also a martyr and had been a Jathedar (leader) in Guru Hargobind's first battle.